vietvu2001/rld-taxiv3/README.md

 # Project

 This repository contains the code for my project, Three Methods for Reinforcement Learning Design.
+We are using the Taxi-v3 environment in the empirical evaluation.

 # Packages to install
 - gym: provides text-based representation render through utils